LHommeDeBat/QuantumServiceMessaging/README.md

 ## Creation of Quantum Applications

-During the creation of quantum applications a Multipart-POST-Request is sent with the folling parts:
+During the creation of quantum applications a Multipart-POST-Request is sent to:

+{{QUANTUM_SERVICE_MSG_HOST}}/quantum-applications

+(example: http//localhost:9005/quantum-applications)

+with parts:

 - script: Your python file containing the qiskit code that is written as a function (function must be called **main**, it only has to have one single input parameter and the return must contain a single object with the field **jobId** that returns the Job-ID of the created Job)
 - dto: Other metadata of the quantum application formatted as a json string